Following the Pathway of Faith

 TODAY'S INSIGHT INTO HIS WORD:

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.
 For as the sufferings of Christ abound in us, so our consolation also abounds through Christ.
-Now if we are afflicted, it is for your consolation and salvation, which is effective for enduring the same sufferings which we also suffer.
-Or if we are comforted it is for your consolation and salvation.
+Now if we are afflicted, it is for your consolation and salvation, which is effective for enduring the same sufferings that we also suffer.
+Or if we are comforted, it is for your consolation and salvation.
 And our hope for you is steadfast, because we know that as you are partakers of the sufferings, so also you will partake of the consolation (2 Cor.
 1:3-7 NKJV).

 The other interesting thing is this— it did NOT matter what the situation looked like.
-To Paul and his companions it looked like death.
+To Paul and his companions, it looked like death.
 It looked like the mission they were on was over.
-But my friend, nothing is over until GOD says it’s over!
+But my friend, nothing is over until GOD says it's over!

 PRAYING IN FAITH: